 Connecticut does not currently collect tolls for use of its turnpikes and highways; however, all-electronic tolling is due to be instituted on Connecticut roads by 2022, under a proposal announced January 31, 2018 by Governor Dannel Malloy.

-Information provided below is generic toll pass information for other states where tolls remain in effect.
+Information provided below is generic toll pass information for other states.

 One rule to consider when buying your toll pass is to determine where you will be driving most often.
 Essentially, you want to acquire your pass from the agency that governs the roads you drive most frequently.
 Usually, this is a state toll or regional authority.
 Even if you drive routinely across state lines, the state where you drive most often, or where can gain the biggest toll discount rate, are important factors to consider.